 Robert L. Ruffins

-As senior associate of national and state partnerships, Robert advances the mission of The Education Trust by identifying and building strategic partnerships among key organizations, constituencies, and individuals across the country.
+As assistant director for state advocacy, Robert advances the mission of The Education Trust by identifying and building strategic partnerships among key organizations, constituencies, and individuals across the country.
 He brings a wealth of experience in political organizing, electoral campaigns, and state government relations.

 Prior to joining Ed Trust, Rob worked as an associate in Cornerstone Government Affairs’ Annapolis office, where he focused on education, health, and budget and appropriations.